CLTS FS Instructions Module 5 - Behaviors

 If the behavior was present within the past six months but no longer occurs and there are no current interventions in place, indicate frequency as “Never.”

-Example A: The screener meets a child who was engaging in self-injurious behaviors as recently as six months ago but was put on medications and has not engaged in that behavior since.
-The screener would not select a frequency (other than Never) for this behavior.
+Example A: The screener meets a child who was engaging in self-injurious behaviors as recently as six months ago but was put on a behavioral action plan and has not engaged in that behavior since.
+The screener would select a frequency of “Never” for this behavior because the behavior occurred outside the six-month window.

 If the behavior is new, indicate the current frequency of the behavior.